 Representations of age, gender and social class are all notable.

 |Cynical male gaze?|

-SOCIAL CLASS: Ducky and Ringwald are from one side of the tracks, while we got the wealthy opposites.
+SOCIAL CLASS: Ducky and Ringwald are from one side of the tracks, while we got the wealthy binary opposites.
 Clothing codes, with the working-class characters more easily associated with youth, are key (eg Ducky's mashup versus McCarthy's suit), but the opening quickly established that the working-class characters are outsiders (but as we follow them through editing, the audience are positioned to identify and empathise with them, not the richer, more glamorous characters).

 NARRATIVE, GENRE, EXPOSITION: